 Across the Nation

-Founded in 1896, is a broad-based, non-profit trade association that represents and provides services for grain, feed and related commercial businesses.
+Founded in 1896, is a broad-based, non-profit trade association that represents and provides services for grain, feed, and related commercial businesses.
 Its activities focus on enhancing the growth and economic performance of U.S. agriculture.
+Visit NGFA.org

 Rebuild Rural CoalitionThe Rebuild Rural Infrastructure Coalition is comprised of more than 200 organizations from across the country focused on rural communities, U.S. agricultural producers, rural businesses, and rural families.
 The Rebuild Rural Coalition is dedicated to advocating for investment in rural America's infrastructure and understands that rural America's infrastructure needs are fundamentally different.
 Learn More

-- IFEEDER - IFEEDER serves as a champion for the animal food industry.
-IFEEDER funds critical animal feed and pet food research and develops appropriate messaging to policymakers, consumer influencers and stakeholders detailing the industry’s very positive contributions to the availability of safe, wholesome and affordable food, and preservation of our natural resources.
+IFEEDERIFEEDER funds critical animal feed and pet food research and develops appropriate messaging to policymakers, consumer influencers and stakeholders detailing the industry’s very positive contributions to the availability of safe, wholesome and affordable food, and preservation of our natural resources.
 Check out the Feed Industry's Impact | Visit IFEEDER.org

 Ag 40 Group

 Since 1924, the National Safety Council - Nebraska has been providing education and advocacy to reduce injuries and save lives in the workplace, at home, and on the road.
 NEGFA partners with the National Safety Council - Nebraska to provide members safety education and training.
 View Website

-Staff and board members actively work with and continue to build our relations with the Nebraska Department of Agriculture, the Nebraska Public Service Commission, the USDA Grain Inspection Services and Packards Administration, Federal Grain Inspection Services along with our state grain inspectors, OSHA Region 7, and other Government Agencies.
+Staff and board members actively work with and continue to build relationships with the Nebraska Department of Agriculture, the Nebraska Public Service Commission, the USDA Grain Inspection Services and Packards Administration, Federal Grain Inspection Services along with our state grain inspectors, OSHA Region 7, and other Government Agencies.
 Our staff also work closely with other state and regional grain and feed associations across the United States to stay on top of issues for the benefit of our members.